 Simply place the fan in an open window, make sure it is pointing outside, open another window on the opposite side of the room if possible, and then turn on the fan.

 This will suck out the paint fumes and help the paint to dry even faster.

 3- Grounds from Coffee

 If you like the smell of coffee, then this tip may be for you.

 Instead of tossing out the grounds after you have made a pot of coffee, place them in a few small bowls and put them around the room in which you have painted.

 The aroma from the grounds will absorb the smell generated by the paint as well as thinner fumes rather quickly.

-While you will need to enjoy the scent generated by the coffee grounds, for most people that is a better alternative compared to the paint.
+While you will need to enjoy the scent generated by the coffee grounds, that is a better alternative for most people than the paint.

 4- Lemon with Water